emqxarchive/emqx-docs-en/advanced/telemetry.md

 }
 ```

-Telemetry **is enabled by default**.
+**Telemetry is enabled by default**.
 Any people may feel uncomfortable collecting such data.
 You can disable it in the simplest way before startup and during operation.

 ### Disable before start EMQ X

-Edit `data/loaded_plugins` file, remove `emqx_telemetry.` This line of data.The telemetry plugin will never loaded automatically.
+Edit `data/loaded_plugins` file, remove `{emqx_telemetry, true}.` line.
+The telemetry plugin will never loaded automatically.

 ### Disable in running

 Stop the emqx-telemetry plugins：`./bin/emqx_ctl plugins unload emqx_telemetry`

-Stop the emqx-telemetry plugin in the Dashboard：Open http://localhost:18083 enter the Dashboard, enter the plugin page, find `emqx-telemetry`, and click stop button.
+Stop the emqx-telemetry plugin in the dashboard：Open http://localhost:18083 enter the dashboard, enter the plugin page, find `emqx-telemetry`, and click stop button.

 ### Enable again